bridgefinancial/bridge-nextjs/src/components/design-system/DESIGN_SYSTEM_README.md

 They shouldn't contain anything from Next.js when it comes to links or routing.
 The reason for this is that they should be flexible enough to be used in any React project, without being tied to a specific routing system or using a lot of internal functions.
 This flexibility also makes it easier to eventually reuse these components in other projects or even in a shared component library.

+### Independence of the Design System

+It’s important to treat the `design-system` folder as an independent module within the project.
+This means:

+- **No External Imports:** Nothing from outside the `design-system` folder should be imported into it.
+The components within `design-system` should not rely on external sources from other parts of the project.
+This ensures that the `design-system` can be maintained as a self-contained module, which can be easily extracted or reused in other projects if necessary.

 ### Flexibility

 This structure is intended to be scalable and adaptable, supporting the ongoing growth and evolution of the project.
+As

-As new features are added or old ones are deprecated, this structure is open to change, allowing for adjustments that better meet the needs of the development process.
+ new features are added or old ones are deprecated, this structure is open to change, allowing for adjustments that better meet the needs of the development process.

 Setting up your project with Atomic Design from the beginning not only aids in creating a consistent UI but also lays the groundwork for an eventual design system.
 If you decide to create a design system later, or if you want to reuse components across different projects, this setup allows for easy extraction of components into a shared library.
 You can then import code that you already know works in production without having to rewrite large portions of it.
 Moreover, this approach greatly enhances collaboration with UI/UX design teams, especially if they follow the same methodology and naming conventions, ensuring that design and development are always aligned.